AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_metrics.rst

 Object/Source level metrics considerations
 ******************************************

-Even though the executable object code reflects semantics originally expressed in the application sources, Object and Source level coverage metrics are of very different nature, concerned with entities of very different kinds (machine instructions vs high level constructs).
-Our purpose here is to illustrate a few differences observable in the |gcp| annotated source outputs.
-It is *not* to perform a qualitative comparison between the two categories of criteria, way beyond the scope of this toolset user guide.
+Even though the executable code reflects semantics expressed in the application sources, Object and Source level coverage metrics are of very different nature, concerned with machine instructions vs high level constructs respectively.

+Our purpose here is to illustrate this through a few examples, *not* to perform a qualitative comparison between the two kinds of criteria, way beyond the scope of this toolset user guide.
 The essential point is twofold:

-- Stress further that annotated source reports for object level criteria remain focused on object level metrics, and that source representations are just a means to organize and present the results in this case.
+- Stress that annotated source reports for object criteria remain focused on object level metrics, and that source representations are just a means to present the results in this case.

-- Illustrate the |gcp| capability to offer accurate results for both kinds of criteria.
+- Illustrate the |gcp| ability to compute accurate results for both kinds of criteria.

 Main differences examplified